-Top 5 4th Quarter Trades of Pe - GuruFocus.com
+Top 5 4th Quarter Trades of PE - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Peak Asset Management, LLC reduced their investment in ARCA:MINT by 20,293 shares.
-The trade had a 0.55% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $98.5.
+The guru sold out of their 9,406-share investment in NAS:ISTB.
+Previously, the stock had a 0.28% weight in the equity portfolio.
+Shares traded for an average price of $46.93 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.